What is a bladder infection (cystitis)?

 Bladder infections are classified as either simple or complicated.
-Simple bladder infections affect only healthy women with normal urinary systems.
-Bladder infections are rare in men who are otherwise healthy, so men are included in the complicated category with members of both sexes who have abnormal urinary systems.
+Simple bladder infections affect healthy men and non-pregnant women with normal urinary systems.
+Bladder infections occur much more commonly in women compared to men.

 To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.